wolfSSL/wolfBoot/docs/compile.md

 By default, keys are directly incorporated in the firmware image.
 To store the keys in a separate, one-time programmable (OTP) flash memory, use the `FLASH_OTP_KEYSTORE=1` option.
 For more information, see [/docs/OTP-keystore.md](/docs/OTP-keystore.md).

+### Prefer multi-sector flash erase operations

+wolfBoot HAL flash erase function must be able to handle erase lengths larger than `WOLFBOOT_SECTOR_SIZE`, even if the underlying flash controller does not.
+However, in some cases, wolfBoot defaults to iterating over a range of flash sectors and erasing them one at a time.
+Setting the `FLASH_MULTI_SECTOR_ERASE=1` config option prevents this behavior when possible, configuring wolfBoot to instead prefer a single HAL flash erase invocation with a larger erase length versus the iterative approach.
+On targets where multi-sector erases are more performant, this option can be used to dramatically speed up the image swap procedure.

 ### Using Mac OS/X